rahmauxdesign/depi-graduation-project-uiux-herdosi/README.md

 ---

 ## Solution Overview
-Herdosi provides an all-in-one digital solution that simplifies farm management by offering:
+REFY provides an all-in-one digital solution that simplifies farm management by offering:
 - Centralized livestock tracking and health records
 - Feeding and nutrition management
 - Grazing and farm resource organization